Published 14 Apr 2026 Revived Smiles Blog: Exploring Dentures, Retainers, and Nightguards

 One of the main benefits of fixed bridge dentures is that they are more stable and secure than removable dentures.
 They are also more comfortable to wear and can help to improve the overall appearance of the smile.

-Additionally, fixed bridge dentures can help to prevent the surrounding teeth from shifting or moving out of place, which can help to maintain the overall health and stability of surrounding tissues in the mouth.
+Additionally, fixed bridge dentures can help to prevent the surrounding teeth from shifting or moving out of place, which can help to maintain the overall health and stability of the surrounding tissues in the mouth.

 Fixed bridge dentures are typically made in a dental laboratory and are custom-fitted to the individual’s mouth.
 The process of getting fixed bridge dentures typically involves several appointments with a dentist or prosthodontist, who will take impressions of the mouth and create the final denture from a model of the teeth.
 The fixed bridge denture is then attached to the remaining natural teeth using dental cement or another type of adhesive.